Ecommerce Inventory Management for Indonesian Sellers

 Profile 2: Growth seller (100-500 SKUs, 2-4 stores)

 This is the sweet spot for entry-level inventory tools.
-Ginee’s free tier (if you are under 100 orders per month) or Sellercraft’s basic plan (around IDR 300,000 per month) gives you centralized stock tracking with automatic sync.
+Ginee’s free tier (if you are under 100 orders per month) or Sellercraft gives you centralized stock tracking with automatic sync.
 You need multi-channel sync, basic reorder alerts, and the ability to see all your stock in one view.
-Total cost: free to IDR 500,000 per month.
+Check Sellercraft’s current pricing directly on their site.
+Total cost: free to mid-range depending on tool and order volume.

 Profile 3: Scale seller (500+ SKUs, 4+ stores, multi-warehouse)

-Evaluate Jubelio’s mid-tier plan or Anchanto.
+Evaluate Jubelio or Anchanto.
 At this scale, you need multi-warehouse tracking, detailed stock movement reports, automated reorder triggers, and integration with your accounting system.
+Jubelio charges per processed order (Rp150/order per their published pricing page) with unlimited SKUs and channels, which suits high-volume sellers.
+Anchanto is enterprise-grade with custom pricing — contact their sales team.
 If you are also managing a physical warehouse with picking and packing operations, you need warehouse management features — not just stock counting.
-Total cost: IDR 500,000-5,000,000+ per month depending on complexity.

 Before committing, run a 2-week trial with your actual inventory data.
 Import your full SKU catalog, connect at least two marketplace accounts, and test the sync during a normal sales period — not just during quiet hours.